 - Unplug before bed.
 Light from phones, computers and television can affect how your body perceives night and day.
 The stimulation from watching a show or scrolling through your social media timeline when you’re in bed can make it more difficult for your body to recognize it’s time to rest.
 Put away or turn off these devices half an hour before you try to sleep.

 - Quality over quantity.
 Making sure your body is getting the rest it needs is not just about the hours of sleep you get a night.
-Though getting the right amount of sleep is important, the CDC points out the quality of the sleep you're getting makes the biggest impact on your performance.
-"Signs of poor quality include not feeling rested even after getting enough sleep, repeatedly waking up during the night and experiencing symptoms of sleep disorders," according to the CDC.
+Though getting the right amount of sleep is important, the CDC points out the quality of the sleep you’re getting makes the biggest impact on your performance.
+“Signs of poor quality include not feeling rested even after getting enough sleep, repeatedly waking up during the night and experiencing symptoms of sleep disorders,” the CDC said.

 Ultimately, how much sleep you need as a college student depends on how well you want to function.
 To be at the top of your game, take a few steps to ensure you get regular, quality sleep – even if you’re not able to meet the recommended seven or more hours.

 Ashley Wallis is an Army veteran and writer with a BA in English Language and Literature from SNHU.
 She is currently living in the Denver area.
 Find her on twitter @AshDWallis.

 In balancing work, personal lives and academics, college stress is a reality for many students.
 Recognizing signs of burnout, knowing how to handle your responsibilities and making sure you’re taking care of your mental health can make college stress more manageable.

 May 14, 2021

 While receiving a nomination letter from an honor society like Delta Mu Delta is a thrilling recognition of dedication and skill, you might take a look at the membership fee and ask, "Is it worth it?"